 Your washing machine is one of the hardest working appliances in your household, so a washing machine breakdown can quickly become a problem.

-With a typical machine costing from £200 to over £1000, getting it fixed or replacing it right away isn’t always possible, especially if you are strapped for cash and don’t have an emergency savings fund.
+With a typical machine costing from £200 to over £1000, getting it fixed or replacing it right away isn’t always possible.
+This is especially an issue if you are strapped for cash and don’t have an emergency savings fund or want to take a quick loan to tide you over.

 Before panicking and calling out an expensive repair service, this instalment of the CashLady Cash Emergency Bible provides practical information on what steps to take should you experience a washing machine breakdown.